maihd/FunWithBeef/CppInterop/README.md

 - Interop with C++ naming mangle
 - Naming mangle cases: primitives, static function in class, struct in namespace, const mangle, reference, const reference
 - Failed handle free function wrapped in namespace, both named and anounymous

+## Analyze the Beef Runtime and compare the difference with C++ runtime
+TODO.